 Truthfully, I don’t function well when my kitchen is a mess or in this case, torn up.
 Don’t get me wrong, I’m not complaining.
 I’m so grateful that my husband is doing such a wonderful job at making my kitchen dreams a reality.
-It’s really amazing, ya’ll, and I can’t wait to share it in a reveal when it’s done.
-I just don’t function well.
+It’s really amazing, y’all, and I can’t wait to share it with a reveal when it’s done.
+I just don’t function well in messes.

 Valentine’s Day Mini Brownie Cakes